-2.46.
-GS-R-3 paragraph 5.21 requires:

-Records shall be specified in the process documentation and shall be controlled.
-All records shall be readable, complete and easily retrievable.

-- 2.47.
-Life cycle process records should be under configuration management. - 2.48.
-The configuration management program for life cycle records may be different from that used for I&C products. - 2.49.
-Life cycle records to be under configuration control include any information on which the system safety analysis depends or which could affect safety during operation or maintenance, for example: - Plans and procedures for life cycle activities; - Safety demonstration plan; - Analysis documents; - Artefacts that document the system safety demonstration and its supporting evidence, e.g. artefacts or records of: Assurance; Verification (including analysis and testing), Validation (including validation of requirements); Process assessment and audit; Authenticity; Integrity, Traceability; - Records of verification and validation activities; - Test specifications, procedures, plans, and results; - Limiting safety system settings and the methodology for establishing limiting safety system settings; - System integration procedures, plans and results; - Process review and audit documents; - Requirements traceability matrices; - Maintenance and operating procedures; - Technical aspects of purchasing specifications for equipment and spares; - Qualification records; and - I&C system and component documentation, see paragraph 2.91. - 2.50.
-The identification of items under configuration management should include the revision level. - 2.51.
-Configuration control applies to the original development of I&C, changes made during development and the modification after it has been placed in service.
+- 2.46.
+GS-R-3Reference [2], para\graph 5.21 requiresstates that: - "Records shall be specified in the process documentation and shall be controlled.
+All records shall be readable, complete, identifiable and easily retrievable." - 2.47.
+Life cycle process records should be placed under configuration management. - 2.48.
+The configuration management programme for life cycle records may be different from that used for I&C products. - 2.49.
+Life cycle records to be placed under configuration control include any information on which the system safety analysis depends or which could affect safety during operation or maintenance, for example: - Plans and procedures for life cycle activities; - Safety demonstration plan; - Analysis documents; - Artefacts Rrecords that documenting the system-safety demonstration and its supporting evidence, e.g. artefacts or records of: Assurance v V erification (including analysis and testing), v alidation (including validation of requirements), p Process assessment and audit a A uthenticity i i Integrity, and t Traceability; - Records of verification and validation activities; - Test specifications, procedures, plans, and results; - Limiting settings of safety systems settings and the methodology for establishing limiting settings of safety systems settings; - System integration Pprocedures, plans and results relating to system integration; - Process-Documents relating to review and audit documents of processes; - Matrices for supporting Requirements traceability matrices of requirements; - Maintenance and operating procedures; - Technical aspects of purchasing specifications for equipment and spares; - Qualification records; and - Documentation onof I&C systems and components documentation, (see para. graph 2.910). - 2.50.
+The identification of items under configuration management should include the revision levelnumber.

-- 2.52.
+- 2.51.
+Configuration control applies should be applied to the original initial development of I&C systems, changes made during development and the modifications after it has they have been placed in service. - 2.52.
 The configuration management process should maintain relevant information for each item under configuration management. - 2.53.
-Information to be recorded might include, for example, when the item was completed, what changes were incorporated in the various versions including difference reports where appropriate, the dependencies on other items under configuration management, the item's current approval status, and the persons responsible for creating, reviewing and approving it. - 2.54.
-The identity of software installed in I&C equipment and the values of configuration data should be retrievable from the I&C equipment. - 2.55.
-The ability to retrieve the identity of installed items and the values of configuration data support verification that the devices are properly configured.
-Automatic checking features or tools may assist this verification.
+Information to-that shouldmight be recorded might includes, for example, when the item was first considered to be completed, what changes were incorporated in the various versions including difference reports where appropriate, the dependencies on other items under configuration management, the item's current approval status, and the persons responsible for creating, reviewing and approving it. - 2.54.
+The identity of software installed in I&C equipment and the values of configuration data should be retrievable from the I&C equipment itself. - 2.55.
+The ability to retrieve the identity of installed items and the values of configuration data will support verification that the devices are properly configured.
+The installation of Aautomatic checking features or software tools may assist in this verification.